 To consume less and be more mindful

-(PS. didn’t stick to your health goals in 2018?
+(PS. didn’t stick to your health goals last year?
 Check out this blog post to learn why that’s okay, and how you can use this to set better health goals this year).

 Learn to love your body

-I want to challenge you to make 2019 the year you learn to love your body exactly as it is.
+I want to challenge you to make this the year you learn to love your body exactly as it is.

 Let me just say, this isn’t something you just wake up and ‘choose’ to do one morning.